ArnaudHemmerle/JupyFluo/README.md

 4. Keep the peak/line names ```Elastic/El``` and ```Compton/Co```for the elastic (Rayleigh) and Compton peaks.

 5. You can use the plot below the sheet to find where the peaks are.
-The plots are updated in real time, you need to follow the next points to update the plots.
+The plots are not updated in real time, you need to follow the next points to update the plots.

 6. When you think you are done with the peaks, validate the sheet by clicking on ```Update Peaks``` below it.

 7. A summary of your peaks appear.
-Click on plot peaks to check them on the plots, or click directly on ```Start Fit``` to start the fit.
+Click on ```Set peaks``` again to check them on the plots, or click directly on ```Start Fit``` to start the fit.

 8. Note: You can also directly edit the Excel file ```Peaks.csv``` in your folder ```working_directory/filename/``` if you prefer.